NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 However, it is good practice to write all code as if it would be executed from the project root directory (`rmarkdown/` in this case).
 For instance, you can see that we have specified the files in `params` with relative paths from the project root directory.
 To set a different directory as working directory for all chunks one modifies the knit options like this:

 ```
-knitr::opts_knit$set(root.dir=normalizePath('../'))
+knitr::opts_knit$set(root.dir = normalizePath('../'))
 ```

 Here we set the working directory to the parent directory of the Rmd file (`../`), in other words, the project root.
 Use this rather than `setwd()` while working with Rmd files.

 * Take a look at the output.
 You should find the PDF file in the `results` directory.

-You will probably get a good idea of the contents of the file, but the tables look weird and the figures could be better formatted!
+You will probably get a good idea of the contents of the file, but the tables look weird and the figures could be better formatted.
-Let's start by adjusting the figures.
+Let's start by adjusting the figures!

 * Locate the `setup` chunk.
 Here, we have already set `echo = FALSE`.
-Let's add some default figure options: `fig.height=6, fig.width=6, fig.align='center', fig.pos="h"`.
+Let's add some default figure options: `fig.height = 6, fig.width = 6, fig.align = 'center', fig.pos = "h"`.

 This will make the figures slightly smaller than default, center them, and position them in the order and context they appear in the text (otherwise, they may be placed automatically were there is a natural space in the document).